oobecomau/desktop.gov.au/docs/blueprint/office-365.md

 ### Application management

-Application management allows the Agency to control who can purchase third party applications for SharePoint Online.
+Application management allows the organisation to control who can purchase third party applications for SharePoint Online.
 These apps can be purchased from [Microsoft App Store](https://appsource.microsoft.com/en-us/marketplace/apps?product=sharepoint) and used within SharePoint Online itself.

 SharePoint default methods of displaying and sharing of sharing data are available.
 Third party applications may circumvent controls or auditing and provide other methods of displaying or sharing of SharePoint data.
 Any third-party applications will need to be validated for compliance.

 The blueprint requires the Office 365 tenant to be rated up to Protected.
-The Agency must ensure information stays within the tenant to control the follow of information between its devices and Office 365 tenancy.
+The organisation must ensure information stays within the tenant to control the follow of information between its devices and Office 365 tenancy.

 Application Management Design Decisions for all agencies and implementation types.